Range Angle Response

 Dependencies

-To use this parameter, set Sensor array to Partitioned array
+To use this parameter, set the value for Sensor array Partitioned array or Replicated subarray and set the Subarray steering method to Phase.

-When setting this parameter to `Rectangular', use the Grid size and Grid spacing parameters to place the subarrays.
+When setting this parameter to Rectangular To place the subarrays, use the Grid size and Grid spacing parameters.

 Dependencies